awslabs/flowgger/README.md

 When using TLS, `tls_ciphers` is optional and defaults to a safe suite, but `tls_cert` and `tls_key` are required.

+`tls_compression` is `false` by default, but might be turned on if saving bandwidth is more important than CPU cycles.

 Up to `queuesize` messages may be buffered in memory if the final datastore cannot keep up with the input rate.